Polyfrost/OneConfigLoader/README.md

 This below documentation is not intended for end users or consuming developers of OneConfig, check out the [Polyfrost Documentation] instead.

+## Overview

+### Design principles:
+- No hardcoding
+  - If a class entrypoint is needed, it should be specified in either the Jar's Manifest or a resource file (ex. `loader.json`).
+    -  This allows for easier versioning and compatibility, notably future API changes.
+- Minimal platform-specific code
+  - Platform-relative code should be kept to a minimum, and should be isolated to the `stage0` bundle; everything else should be platform-agnostic.
+- No extra-downloading
+  - If a file is needed, it should belong in a local shared cache on the computer.

 ## Stage 0: Wrapper

 The **Wrapper** is the first entrypoint for OneConfig and is called depending on the platform as:

-- an `ITweaker` class by [LaunchWrapper]
+- an `ITweaker` for [LaunchWrapper]
-- an `ITransformationService` by [ModLauncher]
+- an `ITransformationService` for [ModLauncher]
-- a `PreLaunchEntrypoint` by [Fabric Loader]
+- a `PreLaunchEntrypoint` for [Fabric Loader]

 This first entrypoint delegates further loading to the platform-agnostic `cc.polyfrost.oneconfig.loader.stage0.Stage0Loader` class.

 This causes the **Wrapper** to also be a "standalone mod" for downloading OneConfig, however you should prefer using [OneConfig Bootstrap] for that purpose.

 The **Wrapper** checks the loaded mod loader version and attempts to load the **Loader** corresponding to that version, by first downloading it, and then delegating loading to `cc.polyfrost.oneconfig.loader.stage1.Stage1Loader`.

 ## Stage 1: Loader